Skip to main content

 Lake Louise

-In Lake Louise, Alberta, diners flock to restaurants with mountain views, including the Lake Agnes Tea House – accessible by a moderate, half-day hike, or horseback trail ride – with its homemade breads, soups and sweets, or the stylish Fairview located in the Fairmont Chateau Lake Louise, which features an extensive collection of Canadian wines.
+In Lake Louise, Alberta, diners flock to restaurants with mountain views, including the Lake Agnes Tea House – accessible by a moderate, half-day hike, or horseback trail ride – with its homemade breads, soups and sweets, or the stylish Fairview located in the Fairmont Chateau Lake Louise to enjoy vibrant dishes featuring seasonal local produce like Alberta bison and Haida Gwaii halibut, all while taking in the stunning views of Lake Louise.

 Banff